Mature Masculine

 When the Chief falls into his Hustler shadow—dominating, manipulating, refusing to listen—the Chump's humility can restore balance.

-His gift is desire to serve rather than dominate.
-When empowered, this becomes collaborative spirit that makes leadership trustworthy.
-The challenge is learning to step up while remaining humble.
+His gift is a genuine desire to serve rather than dominate.
+When he stops hiding behind that desire, it becomes the kind of collaborative spirit that makes people actually trust a leader.
+The hard part is learning to step up while staying humble.

 The Chump shows others that power is not the same as force.
 He models service and makes sure everyone is seen.
 But those gifts need confidence to be felt by others.